 At Staughton College we believe in using assessment to inform the teaching and learning that happens in our classrooms.
 Our teachers regularly conduct assessment of student learning and use this data to plan the intended learning for each individual student.
-Students are given the opportunity to reflect on the assessment of their learning and, during conferencing with their teacher, set a challenging, yet achievable learning goal.
+Students are given the opportunity to reflect on the assessment of their learning and, during conferencing with their teacher, set a challenging yet achievable learning goal.

-There are three Parent Teacher Student Conferences held throughout the school year.
-These events provide students and their families the opportunity to conference with classroom teachers about their learning progress.
+There are four Parent Teacher Student Conferences held throughout the school year.
+These events provide students and their families the opportunity to conference with classroom teachers about learning progress.
 We encourage all students to be reflective learners and attend Parent Teacher Student Conferences to set a learning goal with their classroom teacher.